On the joint estimation of flow fields and particle properties from Lagrangian data: Introduction

-We address the observability of flow state trajectories and particle properties using a framework we term \emph{neural-implicit particle advection} (NIPA).
+We empirically demonstrate the feasbility of jointly estimating flow fields and particle properties using a framework that we term \emph{neural-implicit particle advection} (NIPA).
 NIPA couples an Eulerian flow model, parameterized by coordinate neural networks (i.e., PINNs when trained with a physics loss), to individual Lagrangian particle models that embed the particle advection equation as a hard constraint.
 For inertial particles, their size, density, and other attributes enter the model as trainable parameters, enabling estimation of properties that determine their response times.
-The governing physics enter via soft constraints on the Navier--Stokes equations for the carrier phase and an extended Maxey--Riley formulation \citep{Subramaniam2022} for the particle (or disperse) phase.
-By design, NIPA works directly from the raw track positions, avoiding biases from pre-filtering, and it estimates both flow states and particle properties without requiring direct observations of either.
+The governing physics enter via soft constraints on the Navier--Stokes equations for the carrier phase and an extended Maxey--Riley formulation for the particle (or ``disperse'') phase \citep{Subramaniam2022}.
+By design, NIPA works directly from the raw track positions, avoiding any biases induced by filtering the tracks, and it estimates both flow states and particle properties without requiring direct observations of either.